-The primary goal of the Save Our Bones Program is to prevent fractures by building strong, flexible bones through clinical nutrition and exercise.
+The primary goal of the Osteoporosis Reversal Program is to prevent fractures by building strong, flexible bones through clinical nutrition and exercise.
 For full fracture prevention, however, balance and coordination are crucial.

 These aspects of bone health are emphasized for two basic reasons: one, the overwhelming majority of fractures in older adults is due to falls; and two, the best way to prevent fractures is to avoid falls to begin with.